-Just like everything else many homeowners are surprised to know they have options.
+Just like everything else many homeowners are surprised to know they have solar financing options.
 The below order is the order that makes the most financial sense in our opinion.
 All of them are better than staying with the Utility Company!

 - Pace funding (Figtree, HERO, California First, Ygrene): This is a zero money out of pocket option that gets added to your property taxes.
 The real benefit is it does not go against your DTI (Debt to Income Ratio) preventing future loans.
 While it is a secured loan you can only write the interest off, not the full payment as some companies will lead you to believe.
 The interest rates are higher than SDMCU and there are fees associated with it.
 It will also be tough to refinance your home as some lenders will require this to be paid off first.
 Some solar companies will lead you to believe it simply transfers with the sale of the home.
 Again, often banks will require having it paid off first.

 - HELOC: HELOC solar financing is a home equity line of credit.
 Most solar companies will not suggest this as it will prolong the job usually by months.
 We do not care when you go solar, we want you to make the best financial decision for you and your family.
 Keep in mind if we (meaning solar companies) can pick up the phone and get you $50,000 immediately, it’s probably not your best option.
 The nice thing about HELOC is that it’s secured and you can write the interest off.